redeyejedi31/cable-modem/README.md

-# Gaining API access to VirginMedia Hub 5
+# Gaining API access to Cable Modem Hub 5

 ## Introduction
 I have written a script (work in progress) that retrieves the Cable Modems (CM) stats by querying the hub5's Api, the data is stored in mysql and stats displayed in Grafana.
 I will will be uploaded the script to github soon.